 As early as 1943, Gloucestershire County Council started lobbying for an early start to the Severn Bridge.
 They now favoured the long span, high level option on the Aust-Beachley line.
 In 1945, the Minister of Transport accepted responsibility for the crossing and, in 1946, published a National Plan showing the crossing on the Aust-Beachley-Newhouse line, with a high-speed road link from the crossing to the A48 at Tredegar Park, west of Newport.

-The design of a road suspension bridge needs to incorporate a stiffening girder on which the road deck is carried.
-This stiff girder maintains the shape of the cable as live traffic loads cross the bridge.
-Without the stiffening girder distributing the live loads through the hangers to the cable the behaviour would be like the rope bridges of the South American Indians, in which the rope changes shape and the walkway distorts as people cross it.
+The design of a road suspension bridge needs to incorporate a stiffening girder to carry the road deck.
+Its purpose is to distribute the live load from each vehicle to a greater number of adjacent hangers in order to maintain the shape of the main cable.
+Without a stiffening girder, the main cable would tend to behave like the rope bridges of the South American Indians, on which the rope changes shape and the walkway distorts, as people move across it.

-The stiffening girder for the Tacoma Narrows Bridge was novel for the time and was constructed from two deep I-sectioned girders, one beneath each of the main cables, which were joined by cross-girders that carried the road deck.
+There was a well documented collapse of the bridge across the Tacoma Narrows in the USA in November 1940, only four months after it opened to traffic.
+The spectacular failure of that bridge has been shown many times on television and it can be viewed below.
+The stiffening girder for the Tacoma Narrows Bridge was novel for the time.
+It was constructed using two deep I-sectioned girders, one beneath each of the main cables.
+They were joined by cross-girders that carried the road deck.

-It so happened that the natural frequency of wind-induced, oscillations (of half-span wave-length along the bridge and a half-span twist transversely) were in phase with the frequency of the vortices shed from the deck by the wind blowing up the Tacoma Narrows Channel.
+It so happened that the natural frequency of the wind-induced oscillations (of half-span wave-length along the bridge and a half-span twist transversely) were in phase with the frequency of the vortices that were being shed from the deck, by the wind blowing up the Tacoma Narrows Channel.
 In a prolonged period of relatively low but steady wind, this led to increasing deformations longitudinally and transversely.
 These galloping deflections ultimately led to massive failure of the main girders and more or less total collapse of the deck, although the towers and main cables survived.
 At the point of failure, the torsional and bending deflections were enormous.
 Torsionally, the deck was rotating by about +/- 45º and the vertical deflections were several times greater than the depth of the girders.

 The designers had overlooked the effect of strong and steady crosswinds.
 Even Telford, who aimed at lightness in his structures, underestimated this effect in his pioneer bridge across the Menai Straights, opened in 1824.
 At the end of January 1826, the Menai Suspension Bridge was swept by major gales inducing extreme torsional oscillations in the deck and twenty-six suspension rods were broken.
 Telford’s modifications included stiffening the deck and strengthening the suspension rods.